 Walk — It's Free!

-Duck in and out of the alleyways to explore cafes and shops, grab a gelato at one of the many vendors – walking is the perfect way to explore Barcelona.
+Walking in and out of the alleyways to explore cafes and shops and grab a gelato at one of the many vendors is the perfect way to explore Barcelona.

 Avoid Hotels — Book Hostels and Try Couchsurfing